Vol. 04 · Issue 14 · APR 2026

 Blues artists who used the real amp: John Mayer (live rig for years), various touring blues-rock players.

-Drive pedal pairing: Honestly, you might not need one.
-The Lone Star Ch2 produces its own beautiful drive.
-But if you want a lead boost, a Dhyana Drive (Hermida Zendrive — itself a Dumble-inspired pedal) stacks beautifully for a thick, vocal lead tone.
+Drive pedal pairing: You might not need one.
+The Lone Star Ch2 produces its own drive.
+But if you want a lead boost, a Dhyana Drive (Hermida Zendrive, itself a Dumble-inspired pedal) stacks beautifully for a thick, vocal lead tone.

 6. Grammatico Brt (Grammatico LaGrange)

-The real amp: The Grammatico LaGrange is a boutique amplifier built by Austin amp builder Mark Grammatico.
-It's inspired by early tweed Fender circuits but refined for modern playability — touch-sensitive, harmonically rich, and responsive to pick dynamics.
+The real amp: The Grammatico LaGrange.
+Boutique amplifier built by Austin amp builder Mark Grammatico.
+Inspired by early tweed Fender circuits but refined for modern playability: touch-sensitive, harmonically rich, and responsive to pick dynamics.

 Why it works for blues: This model is all about dynamics.
-It's the closest thing in Helix to a "Dumble feel" in terms of touch sensitivity.
+The closest thing in Helix to a Dumble-style touch sensitivity.
 Clean up your attack and it sparkles.
-Push it and it compresses into a singing, sustained overdrive.
+Push it and it compresses into a singing, sustained overdrive with that greasy, slightly sagging quality where the amp sounds like it's working for you, not against you.
 For blues players who live in the space between clean and dirty, this is a goldmine.

 Suggested settings:

-Blues artists who used the real amp: Mark Grammatico amps are used by various Nashville and Austin-based players.
+Blues artists who used the real amp: Grammatico amps are used by various Nashville and Austin-based session players.
 The voicing sits in that coveted Dumble/tweed territory.

-Drive pedal pairing: The Heir Apparent (Analogman Prince of Tone) with low gain adds a touch of harmonic complexity that makes single notes sing.
+Drive pedal pairing: The Heir Apparent (Analogman Prince of Tone) with gain around 9 o'clock adds a touch of harmonic complexity that makes single notes sing.
 Transparent enough to preserve the Grammatico's natural voice.

 7. Matchstick Ch1 (Matchless DC30 Channel 1)

-The real amp: The Matchless DC30 is a hand-wired, Class A amplifier inspired by Vox AC30 designs but with its own refined voice.
-Channel 1 is the cleaner side — compressed, chimey, and full of harmonic overtones.
+The real amp: The Matchless DC30.
+Hand-wired, Class A amplifier inspired by Vox AC30 designs but with its own refined voice.
+Channel 1 is the cleaner side: compressed, chimey, and full of harmonic overtones.

 Why it works for blues: The Matchless compression is addictive for blues.
-Notes bloom and sustain with a natural, vocal quality.
-The Class A power amp sags beautifully, and the chimey top end adds sparkle to clean blues tones.
-This is your uptown blues sound — think Robert Cray's clean, stinging tone rather than SRV's gritty crunch.
+Notes bloom and sustain with a natural, vocal quality, like the way Robert Cray's clean leads hang in the air, stinging and precise, with a shimmer on top that you feel more than hear.
+The Class A power amp sags beautifully.
+This is your uptown blues sound.

 Suggested settings: